excelsior-oss/excelsior-jet-maven-plugin/README.md

 `-verbose:gc` - be verbose about garbage collection

-The Excelsior JET Runtime also recognizes a handful of system properties controlling its own behavior, such as </br>`-Djet.gc.ratio`.
+The Excelsior JET Runtime also recognizes a handful of system properties controlling its own behavior, such as `‑Djet.gc.ratio`.
-For more information,consult the "Java System Properties / JET Runtime Specific Properties" section of the "Application Considerations" chapter of the Excelsior JET User's Guide.
+For more information, consult the "Java System Properties / JET Runtime Specific Properties" section of the "Application Considerations" chapter of the Excelsior JET User's Guide.

 #### Startup Accelerator Configurations